MicrosoftDocs/cpp-docs/docs/preprocessor/c-cpp-preprocessor-reference.md

 ## In this section

 [Preprocessor](preprocessor.md)\
-Provides an overview of the traditional and new experimental preprocessors.
+Provides an overview of the traditional and new conforming preprocessors.

 [Preprocessor directives](../preprocessor/preprocessor-directives.md)\
 Describes directives, typically used to make source programs easy to change and easy to compile in different execution environments.